chicager/School_21/README.md

 # School_21 (Ecole_42)

-This repository was created to upload my projects while studying in School 21.
+This repository was created to upload my projects while studying in School 21 (Ecole 42).

 Each project has a serial number that tells when the project was completed.
 Each project has an attached file with the subject.